open-mmlab/mmhuman3d/docs/preprocess_dataset.md

 ```
 </details>

 You will need to extract images from raw videos for training.
+Do note that preprocessing can take a long time if image extraction is required.
 To do so, modify the `mpi_inf_3dhp` config in [DATASET_CONFIG](https://github.com/open-mmlab/mmhuman3d/blob/main/tools/convert_datasets.py):

 Config:
 ```python